Luther Seminary: Luther Northwestern Theological Seminary

-Desiring to make witness to a shared mission in theological education, Luther and Northwestern seminaries were functionally unified in 1976, beginning with a single administration.
+In order to make witness to a shared mission in theological education, Luther and Northwestern seminaries were functionally unified in 1976, under a single administration.
 After a period of six years, the two seminaries formally merged on July 1, 1982, as Luther Northwestern Theological Seminary.

-On January 1, 1988, Luther Northwestern Theological Seminary became affiliated with the Evangelical Lutheran Church in America, which was formed by a merger of the LCA, the ALC, and the Association of Evangelical Lutheran Churches.
+On January 1, 1988, Luther Northwestern Theological Seminary became a semniary of the Evangelical Lutheran Church in America (ELCA) due to the merger of the LCA, the ALC, and the Association of Evangelical Lutheran Churches.
 The seminary's name was simplified to Luther Seminary on July 1, 1994.

+On September 18, 2026, Luther Seminary announced the sale of its St. Paul campus with the seminary remaining in its current location through the end of the 2026–27 academic year.
+The seminary stated that the decision was not financially driven, but rather is to accommodate and adapt to changing methods of theological education.
+The St. Paul campus and its historic buildings are expected to still be used as an educational institution.
+The seminary is in the final stages of obtaining a multi-decade lease of a new campus in downtown Minneapolis.
+Construction and renovations of the new site are planned to take place prior to the summer 2027 move.
+Seminary housing will be provided on the campus of nearby Augsburg University, a fellow ELCA institution.

 The presidents of Luther Seminary (1982–1994 as Luther Northwestern Theological Seminary):